MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/groups-remove-assignment.md

 1. Select a *role name*.

-1. Select the group from which you want to remove the role assignment and select **Remove assignment**.
+1. Select the user or group from which you want to remove the role assignment and select **Remove assignment**.

    ![Remove a role assignment from a selected group.](./media/groups-remove-assignment/remove-assignment.png)